Hold Rate Formula for Facebook Ads: Hook Rate & Hold Rate Complete Guide

 Key Takeaways

-• Custom metrics in Ads Manager let you track both metrics easily.
+- Custom metrics in Meta Ads Manager let you track both hook rate and hold rate without third-party tools.

 What Is Hook Rate and Why It Matters

-The hook rate is a simple yet powerful way to measure how effectively your video grabs attention.
+Hook rate is a simple measurement of how effectively your video grabs attention in the first three seconds.

 Hook Rate Formula:

-So, what is a good hook rate Facebook ads?
-Anything above 35% means your ad captures interest quickly.
-Between 25%–35% is decent but could use optimization.
-Below 25%?
-It’s time to rework your opening visuals or messaging.
+A hook rate above 35% means your ad captures interest quickly.
+Between 25% and 35% is decent but worth optimizing.
+Below 25%, rework your opening visuals or messaging.

 Hold Rate Formula: